-Fund Accounting is a standard almost all nonprofits and churches have to adhere to in one way or another.
-If you work for a nonprofit or church, this lesson is for you!
+What is fund accounting and what does it have to do with nonprofits?
+It’s a standard almost all nonprofits and churches have to adhere to in one way or another.
+If you work for a nonprofit or church, this information is for you!

-Fund accounting is a method of accounting used by a nonprofit organization that illustrates accountability, rather than profitability.
+Fund accounting is a method of bookkeeping used by a nonprofit organization that illustrates accountability, rather than profitability.
 In a business you want to know how much was spent, how much was earned, and how much was left over.
-With a nonprofit you want to know these things, but you also want to make sure that the money you have, receive, and spend is allocated for the proper purpose.
-Welcome to fund accounting.
+With a nonprofit you want to know these things, but you also want to make sure your income and expenses are allocated for the proper purpose.

 A fund is an area or purpose within your organization that needs to be tracked separately from anything else.
-This can include, but is not limited to:
+This includes, but is not limited to:

 - Unrestricted, temporarily restricted, and permanently restricted net assets